sjbowen/layers/readme.txt

 - added functionality from DeviceOrientationControlMethod
 - added embed hotspots
 - added gazespots
+- added integration with webPd

+WebPd Integration:
+On click/touch index.js loads pd file specified in "webPdPatch" in data.js (Tim, replace "patches/empty.js" in data_olddock.js)
+Data sent to patch when go on/off gazeSpots as follows: send1 = either html selector (for overlayed content) or target scene id (for scene switch) followed by 1 for on, 0 for off send2 = either reveal duration (for overlayed content) or timeout (for scence switch) in milliseconds send3 = scene id for scene just switched to (including initial scene when loaded)

 style.css modifications:
 - styling for device orientation control elements